The Neutral Level of NGDP and the NGDP Gap: Q4 2022

 The rationale for this understanding is twofold.
 First, members of the public make many economic decisions, such as whether to take out a mortgage or a car loan, on the basis of forecasts of their nominal income.
 Similarly, firms may finance with debt and commit to multiyear contracts on plants, raw materials, and labor on the basis of forecasts of their nominal income.
 Second, actual nominal incomes may turn out to be very different from what are expected and, as a result, may be disruptive for households and firms that are not able to quickly adjust their economic plans.
 These disruptions can be avoided by maintaining total nominal income or NGDP on the growth path expected by the public.
 In other words, the Federal Reserve should aim to close the NGDP gap in order to keep monetary conditions neutral.

-To ensure robustness, I create a data series using real-time NGDP data (which are revised later).
+To ensure robustness, I create a data series using real-time actual NGDP data (which are revised later).
 This series is called the vintage NGDP gap, and it contains initial-release NGDP data for each quarter that can be used to construct an NGDP gap.
 In other words, it shows the NGDP gap policymakers would have seen in real time, given the initial NGDP data.
 In addition, I create a second version of the NGDP gap, the Blue Chip NGDP gap, using the Blue Chip Economic Indicators instead of the Survey of Professional Forecasters.
 This measure provides a cross-check on the use of the latter source as a main indicator.
-Both the vintage NGDP gap and the Blue Chip NGDP gap can be downloaded from the NGDP gap web page hosted by the Mercatus Center.
+The Blue Chip data, which are updated every month, also are used to create the monthly forecasts of the NGDP gap.
+All of these series—the vintage NGDP gap, the Blue Chip NGDP gap, the forecasted NGDP gap, and the regular NGDP gap—can be downloaded from the NGDP gap web page hosted by the Mercatus Center.

 For more information on how the NGDP gap is constructed and how it may be used to understand policy, please see “The Stance of Monetary Policy: The NGDP Gap,” a policy brief by David Beckworth.